hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Maggie Gulch Aid Station](https://goo.gl/maps/DkaGxF4MDXwUQBYG7) - Mile 15.4 - 11,840'

-The aid station is located at the end of a rough, narrow 4WD road with steep drops.
 Leave the aid station and begin climbing and traversing NE towards the Continental Divide.

 #### Climb #4 - Maggie/Pole Pass - Mile 16.3 - 12,530'

 Cross the Continental Divide Trail (CDT) and descend SE into the West Fork of Pole Creek.
 Do not (!) go north or south on the CDT.
 You are now on the east side of the Continental Divide.
 Between here and the next aid station are huge willow stands and numerous wetlands.
 The Pole Creek elk are notorious for trampling course markers in this area.
 Slow down (!) and carefully navigate this section.

 ### [Pole Creek Aid Station](https://goo.gl/maps/H1kyTqJc7XD3M3K46) - Mile 19.7 - 11,460'

-The aid station is located on a small ridge on the north side of the North Fork of Pole Creek, 100 yards west of a small pond.

 Depart the aid station, cross the North Fork of Pole Creek and begin ascending the Main Fork of Pole Creek NNE towards the Continental Divide.
 This area contains complex terrain with lots of side drainages.
 Many runners have gotten off-course here.
 Slow down (!) and carefully navigate this section.